AccessOK

 disability image

-ENFORCEMENT OF THE DDA
+ENFORCEMENT OF THE EA

-Enforcement of the DDA
+Enforcement of the Equality Act

 Enforcement is through disabled people themselves taking civil proceedings.
 The Government and local authorities have no role in the process at the moment.